I was dismissed (fired) unfairly. What can I do?

 Helpful services

-• Contact the Employment Standards Branch of BC.
-(Government of BC): Find answers to general questions or ask about specific situations if your employer is provincially regulated.
+• Employment Standards Branch (Government of BC): Find answers to general questions or ask about specific situations if your employer is provincially regulated.

-• Contact the Labour Program (Government of Canada): Find answers to questions about employment standards if your employer is federally regulated.
+• The Labour Program (Government of Canada): Find answers to questions about employment standards if your employer is federally regulated.

 • Summary Advice Program (Access Pro Bono): This service offers free legal advice to low- and modest-income individuals by telephone or videoconference.
 Book an appointment with a volunteer lawyer by filling out the online form or calling the client line.

-• Find a Service Canada Office (Government of Canada): This helps you find a location near you to help with employment insurance.
+• Service Canada (Government of Canada): This helps you find a location near you to help with employment insurance.

 • Lawyer Referral Service (Access Pro Bono): This service offers a free, brief initial consultation with a lawyer to determine your legal needs.
 If you would like further help from your lawyer, you can retain them at a rate you both agree to.